nosarthur/nosarthur.github.io/_drafts/mcs.md

 ---
 ## introduction

+I have always been interested in graph theory and group theory.
+In graduate school, I had a lot of fun [applying quantum random walk to the graph isomorphism problem](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.052313) with my collegues.
+In my current company, I help out with some graph theory related [cheminformatics](https://en.wikipedia.org/wiki/Cheminformatics).
+In this post, I will review the maximum common subgraph problem in the context of mapping atoms between two molecules.

 * graph isomorphism (whether two molecules are the same)
 * subgraph isomorphism (whether one molecule contains another molecule)
 * maximal common subgraph (what is the common structure between two molecules)